 Not everyone can apply for serious financial hardship.
 Not getting enough money to pay your bills or to meet your daily needs wouldn’t suffice.
-The law set specific circumstances wherein individuals can take refuge from this legal exception.
+The law set specific circumstances where individuals can take refuge from this legal exception.

-Serious hardship is a situation in which you can no pay your debts and bills.
+Serious hardship is a situation in which you can no longer pay your debts and bills.
 It is a relief offered by creditors and the taxation office to release borrowers from certain types of financial obligations.

-Who is considered to be in serious hardship?
+Are you considered to be in serious hardship?

 You will only be considered to be in serious hardship if you can no longer provide accommodation, education and food to yourself, your family or your dependents.
 It also applies when your income or assets are insufficient to provide for you and your dependents’ education, medical expenses and other basic necessities.